MaksiRose/paw-and-paper/README.md

 #### Add a species

-If you want to add a species, you can find the arrays on `utils/arrays.js`.
+If you want to add a species, you can find the maps on `utils/maps.js`.

 Go to the bottom of the file, and then paste this "species block" behind the last one of those species blocks:
 ```
-nameArray[x] = 'XYZ';
+speciesMap.set('NAME', {
-dietArray[x] = 'herbivore/omnivore/carnivore';
+	name: 'NAME',
-habitatArray[x] = 'cold/warm/water';
+	diet: 'herbivore/omnivore/carnivore',
-if (profileData && profileData.species == nameArray[x]) {
+	habitat: 'cold/warm/water',
-	biome1OpponentsArray = ['ABC', 'DEF', 'GHI'];
+	biome1OpponentArray: ['ABC', 'DEF', 'GHI'],
-	biome2OpponentsArray = ['JKL', 'MNO'];
+	biome2OpponentArray: ['JKL', 'MNO'],
-	biome3OpponentsArray = ['PQR', 'STU'];
+	biome3OpponentArray: ['PQR', 'STU'],
-}
+});
 ```
-Replace the small x within the square braces with the number one higher than the number that was used in the last species block.
-Replace XYZ with the name of your species.
+Replace NAME with the name of your species.
 Make sure to always use lowercase.

 **Note:** Species should not be extinct, mythical, and should not be too specific, for example a breed of dog, or they will not be accepted.
 Rule of thumb is that if it is so similar to another animal that they can be grouped together without changing anything in that block, they should be grouped together.

 Keep either herbivore, omnivore or carnivore depending on the diet of that species.
 Choose whether the species prefers cold or warm environments, or if it lives in the water.

 In the three following Arrays, reference 2-4 animals each.
 Make sure that you use the exact name used for an animal in one of the previous species blocks.
 Make sure that the animals are those that your animal would actually meet and interact with.
-Biome1 should contain animals that are easy to defeat, Biome2 should contain animals that are just as strong, and Biome3 should contain animals that would most likely defeat your animal.
+Biome1 should contain animals that are easy to defeat, Biome2 should contain animals that are equally strong, and Biome3 should contain animals that would most likely defeat your animal.

 You should also make sure to go to the species blocks of the animals you referenced, and paste in your animal into the appropriate one of their biome opponent arrays.
 You don't have to do this for every animal you referenced.
 ## Feedback